VoidRunner87/mydu_pve_mod/Documentation/EncountersSetup.md

 I recommend you DISABLE the Vanilla Wreck system.

+To disable the vanilla wreck system:
+Go to the backoffice -> Item Hierarchy -> search FeaturesList -> Open it -> set `dynamicWrecks` to `false` and save

 Reasons:

 * The ships available are bugged (Specially the Unknown Origins L Core)